 Some manure products are being produced by a new process that combines partial composting and quick drying.
 The result is a dry, granular manure that has a higher nitrogen content.
 However, this process of semi-composting will not stabilize all the N into a non-volatile, organic form, and strong odors are often painfully evident once the bag is opened.

-Other animal residues that contain nitrogen are blood meal, feather meal, hoof and horn meal, meat and bone meal and peanut meal.
+Other animal residues that contain nitrogen are blood meal, feather meal, hoof and horn meal, and meat and bone meal.
 Some dairy by-products, such as dried whey, also contain nitrogen.
 These products differ in nitrogen content but all have a much higher content than composted manures.
-Feathers and blood, for example, both contain approximately 12 percent N. The other animal by-products listed above contain between 5 percent and 10 percent N and release it at varying rates, depending mostly on how finely the products are ground.
+Feathers and blood, for example, both contain approximately 12-13 percent N. The other animal by-products listed above contain between 5 percent and 10 percent N and release it at varying rates, depending mostly on how finely the products are ground.